holidayextras/holidayextras.github.com/_posts/2016-06-10-Remotely-Entertaining.md

 comments: true
 excerpt: Remote working is not that scary, lots of useful tips and guidance on how we do it at HX!

 So our Web team has expanded to Sofia in Bulgaria, with developers joining our already established agile teams.
-With this change to our team dynamics, we have learnt how to work remotely really well, while we still identify new areas for improvements as our team grows and the remote tech around us improves.
-Last week we delivered our ambitious keynote on remote working at #HXConf which definitely highlighted some of the challenges . . . this was intentional ;)
+With this change to our team dynamics, we have learnt how to work remotely really well, while we are still identifying new areas for improvements as our team grows and the remote tech around us improves.
+Last week we delivered our ambitious keynote on remote working at [#HXConf](https://twitter.com/hashtag/hxconf) which definitely highlighted some of the challenges . . . this was intentional ;)

 This blog is a follow up from that to highlight the key points made during the session from starting a call, to facilitating an effective remote session and some more.

 Organising a call can be extremely simple as long as everyone is on the same page.
 As a business we use google calendar to organise the time and attendees on the call.
 Google hangouts is the tool we use to host the calls as the functionality is already there (and it is free).
 ### The benefits
 - Add your invites to check availability, they get a notification in advance.
-- Google hangouts create a shared accessible link to host the call, accessible to anyone with a gmail account.
+- Google hangouts creates a shared accessible link to host the call, accessible to anyone with a gmail account.
 - The green bars in the right hand corner do a sound check for you: thanks Google!

 Over the last few weeks we have been exposed to remote planning meetings, stand ups,  catch ups and retrospectives.
 Each different type of meetings introduced new challenges and we tested out various sessions in different environments with different equipment.
 Now looking back we have learnt some really useful tips.